tussmaster/documentation/content/applications/sales/sales/amazon_connector/setup.rst

    <https://docs.developer.amazonservices.com/en_US/dev_guide/DG_Endpoints.html>`_.
 The marketplace
    must belong to the same region as that of your seller account.

-To add a new marketplace, you must first enable :doc:`Developer mode
+To add a new marketplace, you must first :ref:`activate the developer mode
-</applications/general/developer_mode>`.
+<activate-developer-mode>`.

 Once that is done, go to :menuselection:`Sales --> Configuration --> Settings --> Connectors -->
 Amazon Sync --> Amazon Marketplaces`.